Messin' with the Boys

 Messin' with the Boys (1980) is the second album by American singer Cherie Currie, and the first to feature her sister Marie Currie as a major contributor.
 Their band was called Cherie and Marie Currie.
 Marie was a guest vocalist on Cherie's first album, so Marie went on tour with Cherie to support her first album, Beauty's Only Skin Deep.
 When Marie would join Cherie on stage to sing the encores, the audience would go wild.
 Cherie then ran with the idea that two blonds are better than one.
 The idea paid off because Messin' with the Boys received more radio play than Beauty's Only Skin Deep, and their song "Since You Been Gone" made it to 95 on US charts.
 The single "This Time" and the album Messin' with the Boys made the top 200 on U.S. charts.
 This makes Messin' with the Boys Cherie Currie's most successful solo album.
-"I Just Love the Feeling" originally surfaced on the 1974 album, S.S.
+"I Just Love the Feeling" originally surfaced on the 1976 album, S.S.
 Fools by the group of the same name.
-Cherie duetted with that group's lead singer, Bobby Kimball, and wrote the additional lyrics in the second verse.
+Cherie duetted with that group's and Toto's lead singer, Bobby Kimball, and wrote the additional lyrics in the second verse.
+The album also features much contribution from members of Toto, as she was in a relationship with guitarist Steve Lukather at the time.
+Toto founder David Paich wrote the song "Elaine".

 Messin' with the Boys was originally released by Capitol Records in 1980, but was re-released on Renaissance Records in 1997.
 For the 1997 re-release, the twins recorded seven new bonus tracks, tracks 11 through 17.
 One of the bonus tracks is "Cherry Bomb", a song Cherie recorded with the Runaways.
 When Cherie was in the Runaways, it was regarded as their signature song.

 In 1988, singer Tone Norum covered Cherie and Marie Currie's song "This Time".
 She named her album after that song.
 "This Time" was also covered by the UK band Smart.